mikkosyrja/kuxaku/README.md

 Preloaded files required by the script can be found from the data subdirectory.
 They all cover real time period between 2020-01-01 and 2030-01-01.

+## Printing

+The example document is meant to be printed as a booklet to A4 paper.
+Following procedure is tested in Linux CUPS system with Brother color laser printer:

+- Update images with kuxaku.py script.
+- Create A5 PDF document from the original source kuxaku.lyx (tested with XeTeX export).
+- Create printable document with pdfbook2:
+	- pdfbook2 --no-crop --paper=a4paper kuxaku.pdf
+- Print the resulting kuxaku-book.pdf with following option:
+	- Fit to full page.

 ## Sources

 <https://greenroninstore.com/collections/the-expanse-rpg>